 Alessandra Corsi, Ph.D.

-I am Associate Professor in the Department of Physics and Astronomy at Texas Tech University (TTU).
+I am Professor of Physics and Astronomy at Texas Tech University (TTU).
 My research focuses on multi-messenger time-domain astronomy, with emphasis on relativistic radio transients and gravitational wave physics.
 Please check the links below for more info!

 My research is funded by the National Science Foundation from which I also received a CAREER award.
 I was one of the key players in the discovery of the radio afterglow from GW170817, the first LIGO binary neutron star merger.
 In 2017 I had the opportunity to report on this discovery at the NSF press conference hosted at the National Press Club.
-I am also PI of several guest investigator programs funded by NASA.
+I am PI of several guest investigator programs funded by NASA.
 DOE funds part of my research on data science applications to multi-messenger astrophysics.

 Radio counterparts of gravitational wave transients